Bachelor of Data Science and Decisions

 Computational Data Science

-This major investigates statistics, computer science, mathematics and machine learning to identify trends and make predictions based on large data sets.
+This major investigates statistics, computer science, mathematics, and machine learning to identify trends and make predictions based on large data sets.
 This specialisation enables further study into the manipulation and management of data.
-Learn more

 The era of Big Data

-With quintillion bytes of data generated each day, it’s safe to say that we’re in the era of big data.
-Social media, the Internet of Things (IoT), machine learning and artificial intelligence are driving trends in data and influencing the role of data scientists.
+With quintillion bytes of data generated every day, we’re in the era of big data.
+Social media, the Internet of Things (IoT), machine learning, and artificial intelligence are driving trends in data and influencing the role of data scientists.
 The increasing need for people who can interpret and understand data means that data scientists and analysts are in very high demand across a range of industries.

 What does a career in this field look like?

 Data science is a multidisciplinary field of study that blends mathematical methods, statistics, computing, business decisions and communication.
 Data scientists translate user data into insights that help companies understand their audience and personalise their products or services.
-Uncovering new insights and predicting trends has become vital in the retail, environmental, not-for-profit, IT and professional services sector.
+Uncovering new insights and predicting trends has become vital in the retail, environmental, not-for-profit, IT, and professional services sectors.

 Explore the potential industries and roles based on different Data Science and Decisions disciplines.